5 Reasons Why Dividend Investing Beats Capital Gains Investing

 When you focus on stocks that have been paying a dividend for a long time, let's say 10 years or more, you get a good idea of the "normal" dividend yield they trade at.
 When you compare this to the company's dividend growth prospects, you get a good idea of the prices when investing in such a stock is a bargain, and when it becomes expensive.

-For instance, using VF Corp, which we mentioned above: the stock yielded a median 2.2% during the past decade.
-This decade also saw explosive dividend growth, which we don’t expect will be possible in the next decade.
+For instance, using VF Corp., which we mentioned above: the stock yielded a median 2.2% during the past decade.
+This decade also saw explosive dividend growth, which we don't expect will be possible in the next decade.
 This adjusted our price at which we believe VFC is a good buy from a 2.5% yield to a 3% yield.

 So when we saw that VFC was yielding 3.2% in May 2017, we decided to add the stock to our portfolios.
 Then in May 2019, and October 2019, we sold our shares.
 Then recently in early June, we bought back into the stock, when it yielded 3.42%.